EU urged to demand tougher Thai labour safeguards before trade talks | Law-Order

 EU urged to demand tougher Thai labour safeguards before trade talks

-The European Commission could not immediately be reached for comment on the Oct.
-28-dated letter, whose signatories also included trade unions and companies such as Swiss food giant Nestle and British supermarket chain Tesco.
+Signatories of the Oct.
+28-dated letter included trade unions and companies such as Swiss food giant Nestle and British supermarket chain Tesco.
 They said Thai labour laws fell short of global standards on freedom of association and collective bargaining, criticising the nation's record on fighting forced labour, discrimination against migrant workers and curbs on the freedom of association.

 "Companies are concerned about sourcing from countries with weak labour laws and a history of severe labour rights abuses including forced labour – as this raises the risk of human rights violations in supply chains," the letter said.
 In 2019, the United States suspended duty-free treatment of certain Thai products because the country had not taken steps to "afford workers in Thailand internationally recognised worker rights".